 It was time to go big.

-With five staff members working hard every day, UFE is serving children in 15 cities (9 states), solidifying partnerships with federally mandated school district homeless departments, Child Protective Services and where available, food banks’ children’s programs and children’s hospitals’ pediatric mobile units.
+With seven employees working hard every day, UFE is serving children in 15 cities (9 states), solidifying partnerships with federally mandated school district homeless departments, Child Protective Services and where available, food banks’ children’s programs and children’s hospitals’ pediatric mobile units.
 Distributing through organizations serving many children is one strategy UFE uses to help more children quickly.

 In 2021, over 100,000 students across the United States are each receiving 7 pairs of undies.
 We couldn’t do it without you!